jaantollander/masters-thesis/draft/background.md

 Modern computer systems are complex and contain many parts.
 Here are some general characteristics of hardware and software.

-hardware
+Hardware

 - General and special purpose *processors* which manipulate data by performing operations on them.
+Modern processor employ multiple levels of parallelism to perform multiple operations simultaneously to increase throughput.

-- Various *memory* units for storing data, organized hierarchically from volatile, fast, small memory close to the processor to nonvolatile, slow, large memory far from the processor.
+- Various *memory* units for storing data.
+Modern computers employ multiple memory units ordered by their proximity to the processor to increase throughtput.
+They are organized hierarchically from fast, volatile, working memory close to the processor to slow, nonvolatile, storage memory far from the processor.

 - *Buses* for internal data transportation between processors and memory units.

 - *Input/Output* for interacting with the computer system.

-software
+Software

 - *Operating System* is a special program which is responsible for the communication between application programs and the hardware.

 - *Device Drivers* are programs that enable the operating system to communicate with external devices.

 - *Application Programs* are programs executed by the user

-Examples:

-- parallel processing capabilities, many programs run at the same time
-- memory hierarchy, from volatile to nonvolatile, small, fast, volatile memory close to processor to large, slow, nonvolative memory far from processor
+Examples

 - ALU, registers, Central Processing Unit (CPU)
 - Random Access Memory (RAM)
-- storage memory
 - specialized processors GPU
 - keyboard, mouse, display
+- Linux operating system

 ---

 Communication between computers and computer networks

+- connected computer is called a node or host
+- nodes are identified by unique addresses
+- topology of the network means the arrangement of nodes